Skip to content

 TIP

-All configuration options that are not supported inside a project config have * sign next them in "Config" page.
+All configuration options that are not supported inside a project configuration are marked with a * sign in the "Config" guide.

 Released under the MIT License.